 Advancing early language acquisition for deaf children through quality educational programming in American Sign Language

-Our mission to advance early language acquisition for deaf children through quality educational programming in American Sign Language.
+Our mission is to advance early language acquisition for deaf children through quality educational programming in American Sign Language.

 Board of Directors